1944 - 1960

 Ted Chapin has served R&H for over 30 years; Rodgers and Hammerstein thought outside the box, so we try to do that too, Chapin observes.
 They took risks, so we take risks.
 Our goal is to build on the incredible legacy of these two extraordinary men.

-In April 2009 R&H and the songs and musicals of the legendary Rodgers & Hammerstein were purchased by Imagem, the #1 independent music publishing company in the world, opening an exciting new chapter in the legacy of these timeless musicals and the legacy of the men who wrote them.
+In April 2009 R&H and the songs and musicals of the legendary Rodgers & Hammerstein became part of Imagem Music Group, opening an exciting new chapter in the legacy of these timeless musicals and the legacy of the men who wrote them.